openhft-sys/nanoedge/README.md

 ## Why NanoEdge?

-QuantumBid is built for developers who already **live in the terminal** and want ETF strategies for thier local setups **plus** the power to actually run code, manipulate files, and iterate – all under version control.
+NanoEdge is built for developers who already **live in the terminal** and want ETF strategies for thier local setups **plus** the power to actually run code, manipulate files, and iterate – all under version control.
 In short, it’s _market‑making agent_ that understands and executes your trades.